gaurav-js-dev/auth-react/README.md

 # browse the localhost url inside the browser

 - Browse to http://localhost:4200/ to view app running in the browser.

+# To use Snyk CLI

+yarn global add snyk

+snyk auth

+# Scan your project, first cd inside a folder with a react project, then start the scan by running:

+snyk test

 ```